-There are three different methods of translating .NET applications:
+There are four different methods of translating .NET applications.

-- Use the Micro Focus Fortify Package for Visual Studio to translate and analyze your source code project or solution.
-This is the easiest way to analyze a .NET application because it automatically gathers all the required project information needed to perform the analysis.
-You can either: - Translate and analyze your project from the command line using the Developer Command Prompt for Visual Studio.
-This is described in ".NET Command-Line Syntax" on the next page. - Translate and analyze your project directly from the IDE using the interface provided in the Micro Focus Fortify Package for Visual Studio.
-See Micro Focus Fortify Package for Visual Studio User Guide for more information. - Include Fortify Static Code Analyzer as part of your MSBuild project.
-With this option, you can translate your .NET source code on systems where Visual Studio is not installed.
-You can either: - Use the touchless MSBuild integration to launch a Fortify Static Code Analyzer analysis as part of your MSBuild project.
-For more information, see "Using the Touchless MSBuild Integration" on page 75. - Add custom tasks to your MSBuild project to invoke Fortify Static Code Analyzer.
-For information, see "Adding Custom Tasks to your MSBuild Project" on page 76. - Use the manual Fortify Static Code Analyzer command line to translate source code and binaries (see "Manual .NET Command-Line Syntax" on the next page.
-With this method, there is no automatic detection of project information.
-Therefore, you must provide all the needed information manually with the .NET options (see ".NET Command-Line Options" on page 31).
+- Use the Micro Focus Fortify Extension for Visual Studio to translate and analyze your project or solution directly from the Visual Studio IDE.
+See the Micro Focus Fortify Extension for Visual Studio User Guide for more information. - Use Fortify Static Code Analyzer build integrations to translate and analyze your project or solution from the command line (see".NET Command-Line Syntax" on the next page). - Include Fortify Static Code Analyzer as part of your MSBuild project.
+You can either: - Use touchless MSBuild integration to launch Fortify Static Code Analyzer as part of your MSBuild project.
+For more information, see "Using the Touchless MSBuild Integration" on page 101. - Add custom tasks to your MSBuild project to invoke Fortify Static Code Analyzer.
+For information, see "Adding Custom Tasks to your MSBuild Project" on page 102. - Use the Fortify Static Code Analyzer command line to translate binaries (see "Translating .NET Binaries" on page 51.
+With this method, you must provide all the needed information with the .NET options (see "Binary .NET Translation Command-Line Options" on page 52).

-Note: Fortify recommends that you use either the Micro Focus Fortify Package for Visual Studio (from the IDE or with the Developer Command Prompt for Visual Studio) or the MSBuild touchless integration because all required project information is automatically determined for you.
+Important!
+Fortify strongly recommends that you use either the Micro Focus Fortify Extension for Visual Studio from the IDE, the Fortify Static Code Analyzer build integrations, or MSBuild touchless integration because these are the only three methods where Fortify Static Code Analyzer automatically detects all the project information for the best translation of your project or solution.